NEOZEO64/hivecom/README.md

 **9. Power supply & recharging**

-Didn't think a lot about this, I just used old LiPo batteries laying around in my cupboard.
-I previously wanted to use them to build a Raspberry Pi Tablet.
+I didn't think a lot about this, I just used old LiPo batteries laying around in my cupboard.
+I previously wanted to use them to build a Raspberry Pi tablet (I called it "PiPad" lol).
 I was nearly on to finishing the tablet, but I was not happy with battery management there and my soldering skills werent that great in 10th grade or so.

 <img src="./img/RPi Tablet.jpg" width=100%>